JnyJny/busylight/README.md

 <venv> $ pytest
 ```

-After installing into the virtual environment, the project is now
-available in editable mode.
-Changes made in the source will be
-reflected in the runtime behavior when running in the uv managed
+The project installs in editable mode.
+Source changes are reflected immediately when running in the virtual environment.
-virtual environment.

 ## Linux Post-Install Activities